Jauharmuhammed/beyondgpt-ai-saas/README.md

 </p>
 <br>

 A ChatGPT clone with an improved UI and enhanced features using the OpenAI API.
-It's a full-fledged AI SaaS application with subscription-based usage, server-side rendering for performance, Clerk authentication, and crisp chat support..
+It's a full-fledged AI SaaS application with subscription-based usage, powered by the Vercel AI SDK for efficient edge-runtime execution for the streaming response from api. implemented Clerk authentication payment using Stripe, and Crisp chat support.
 You can find the deployed project [here.](https://beyondgpt.vercel.app)

 <br>